Cheng-I-Lin/league-of-legends-analysis/README.md

 # League of Legends First Dragon Analysis

 League of Legends First Dragon Analysis is a comprehensive data science project conducted at UCSD.
-Utilizing statistical analysis throughout the dataset, from exploratory data analysis to hypothesis testing, the project aims to create predictive models (baseline and final models), along with a concluding fairness analysis, that focuses on the investigation of the following question:
+Utilizing statistical analysis throughout the dataset, from exploratory data analysis to hypothesis testing, the project aims to create predictive models (baseline and final models), along with a concluding fairness analysis, that focuses on the investigation of the impacts of first dragon kill on overal team performance and game statistics.
-**How does killing the first dragon affect the overall team performance, statistics, and match outcome?**

 Author: Cheng-I (Alan) Lin

 ## Introduction
 ### General Information
-**League of Legends**, otherwise commonly known as **LOL**, is a popular multiplayer online battle arena video game developed and published by Riot Games in 2009.
+**League of Legends**, otherwise commonly known as **LOL** or simply **League**, is a popular multiplayer online battle arena video game developed and published by Riot Games in 2009.
+Through its free-to-play accessibility, interesting character designs, and unique gameplay mechanisms, League of Legends has soon gained worldwide popularity, highly regarded as one of the greatest video games ever made.
+Naturally, with millions of global players on a daily basis, professional League of Legends tournaments have quickly became one of the most viewed and anticipated esports in gaming history.
+The dataset used in this report includes professionally collected player, team, and match statistics by Oracle’s Elixir throughout League esports matches in 2022.

 In a regular game of LOL, 10 players are divided into two teams of 5 that compete against each other in player-versus-player (PvP) combat.
 Each player would be able to select a **champion**, playable character with unique abilities and differing styles of play, controlling them to eliminate opposing champions and pushing through all defensive turrets (towers) to destroy the enemy main base **Nexus**, which is the main objective of the game.
-To help champions progress within the game in terms of strength (damage output or defensive capabilities) or other ability based upgrades, LOL also introduces the concept of
+To help champions progress within the game in terms of strength (damage output or defensive capabilities) or other ability based upgrades, LOL introduces the concept of **monsters** which are non-playable-characters (NPC) that provide experience points (XP), gold, and a variety of other benefits to the players that slained them.

-**monsters**

-Within the game of LOL, the concept of **dragons** is a special type of monster that gives the player an unique buff depending on the type of dragon slained.
+Within the game of LOL, a **dragon** is a special type of monster that gives the player an unique buff depending on the type of dragon slained.
 For instance, killing the Inferno Dragon grants the champion 4% to 16% attack damage boost and provides 150 to 330 experience points depending on the level of the dragon, which progesses as the game goes on.
+Therefore, the faster one can succesffully kill a dragon, the more advantages one possesses when facing their oponents.
+This is regarded as the **first dragon kill**, referring to the initial kill of any type of dragons by a team in the beginning of the match.
+By securing the first dragon kill, there would be an immediate and noticeable effect between the difference of strength of the two teams, usually propelling the team with the first dragon kill toward an advantageous start.

+To fully understand the impact that first dragon kill has on the entire match, the analysis would be focused around the following question: **How does killing the first dragon affect the overall team performance, statistics, and match outcome?** Specifically, by utilizing the provided dataset, I want to statistically analyze how first dragon kill affects performance metrics, such as the KDA ratio (which would be discussed later) and damage outputs, and predict how it can impact the final result of the match.
+Through this predictive model, I can provide valuable information on how to enhance team productivity and elevate the level of gameplay by optimizing tatical strategies involving dragon kills, potentially increasing winning probabilities for the teams.

 ### Row/Column Information
 The dataset includes an extensive array of gaming statistics, such as player and team performance metrics in the forms of match results, number of kills, and many other important gameplay features, gathered from professional League of Legends esports tournament matches in the year 2022.
 Overall, there are **150588** rows and **161** columns in the dataset.
-However, not all rows and columns are necessary for the analytical purposes of this report.
+However, not all rows and columns are necessary for the analytical purposes of this report (the dataset would be cleaned in the **Data Cleaning** section).
 The following shows the relevant columns that would be used in the latter parts of this analysis and brief descriptions of what their values represent:

 - `gameid` This column contains an unique identifier for each individual match played in the dataset, allowing to distinguish between different matches.
 - `league` This column represents the specific league tournament where the matches are held.